This post may contain affiliate links.

 Lemon bliss balls MUST be stored in the fridge or freezer.
 If you leave them on the countertop they will become too soft and fall apart.

-• If the dough feels too dry to roll into balls, try adding another 2-3 tablespoons of honey and pulsing the mixture together.
-The dough should feel sticky between your fingers.
+• Adjust the texture – If the dough is too dry and crumbly, add 2-3 extra tablespoons of honey and pulse again until it sticks together.
+It should feel slightly sticky between your fingers.

-• Use a tablespoon to measure the dough evenly for each ball.
+• Even sizing for perfect bites – Use a tablespoon or small cookie scoop to measure out the dough evenly for uniform bliss balls.

 Yes.
 Bliss balls are made with healthy ingredients and can be enjoyed as a healthy snack.
 Just remember that they do contain 110 calories per ball since they are made with ingredients like almonds and coconut.